apache/parquet-format/CoreFeatures.md

 The idea is to only include features which are specified correctly and proven to be useful for everyone.
 Because of that we require to have at least two different implementations that are released and widely tested.
+We also require to implement interoperability tests for that feature to prove one implementation can read the data written by the other one and vice versa.

 ## Core feature list